 7 – Fountainhead (1949)

 The Fountainhead is an American film based on the novel by Ayn Rand.
 The movie directed by King Vidor in 1949 and its scenario was again written by Ayn Rand.
 The main character in the movie is an architect and the director tried his best to shows the place of the architects in society.
 The movie has many scenes of modern architecture.
-Ayn Rand was influenced by the architect Frank Lloyd Wright when he was creating the character Roark.
+Ayn Rand was influenced by the architect Frank Lloyd Wright when he was creating the character, Roark.
 Frank Lloyd Wright was well-known for his buildings such as the Waterfall House (1936) and the Johnson Wax apartment (1936-39).

 6 – Mon Oncle (1958)

 Mon Oncle, a critique of modernism was a French-Italian co-production comedy directed by Jacques Tati in 1958.
 Tati was playing for the second time a special character, Monsieur Hulot, who became synonymous with this satirical comedy.
-In movie, Tati makes comparisons between new suburbs and attractive old buildings and the contradiction between the lifestyle created by traditional values and the complexity of the consumer society.
+In the Architecture movie, Tati makes comparisons between new suburbs and attractive old buildings and the contradiction between the lifestyle created by traditional values and the complexity of the consumer society.
 Tati criticizes the American way of life that started in France after the Second World War and the destruction of traditional architecture and the replacement of cold modern buildings and changing the way of life.
-The effect of modernism on society, family and individual is the main theme of the film.
+The effect of modernism on society, family, and individuals is the main theme of the film.

 5 – Playtime (1967)